cristian-grecu/master-baccarat-2025/README.md

 environment is only needed to run the setup script for modelsim; the `exec bash` returns you back to the default bash command-line interpreter right away.

-The `vlib` command creates a new modelsim designl ibrary.
+The `vlib` command creates a new modelsim design library.
 The `vlog` command compiles your code.
 The `vsim` command runs the testbench simulation.
 The `bts` flag above tells ModelSim to report branches, toggle bins, and statements.
 You can also try `e`xpression, `c`condition, and `x` for extended